Taming the Knight's Tour: Minimizing Turns and Crossings: Extensions

 We adapt our techniques for finding giraffe's tours with $O(w+h)$ turns and crossings, where $w$ and $h$ are the width and height of the board.
 We use a formation of $4\times 4$ giraffes.
 Figure~\ref{fig:giraffemoves} shows the formation moves, Figure~\ref{fig:giraffeheel} shows the analogous of a heel to be used to transition between diagonals, and Figure~\ref{fig:giraffejunctions} shows the two junctions.
 Figure~\ref{fig:giraffetour} shows how these elements are combined to cover the board.

-We restrict our construction to rectangular boards where $w=32k+20$, for some $k\geq 1$, and $h=8l+14$, for some $l\geq 1$ (extending the results to more boards would require additional heel variations).
+We restrict our construction to rectangular boards where $w=32k+20$, for some $k\geq 1$, and $h=8l+14$, for some $l\geq 1$.
+Extending the results to more boards would require additional heel variations.

 We start at the bottom-left junction as in the knight's tour.
 We transition between diagonals along the bottom edge with a giraffe heel, and along the top edge with a flipped giraffe heel.
 We transition between diagonals along the left and right edges with four consecutive upward moves.
 The junction has width 20 and each heel has width 32, so there are $k$ heels along the bottom and top edges.
-The junction has height 11 and the tip of the heel has height 3, so there are $l$ sequences of four upward moves along each side (see Figure~\ref{fig:giraffetour}).
+The junction has height 11 and the tip of the heel has height 3, so there are $l$ sequences of four upward moves along each side (e.g., Figure~\ref{fig:giraffetour}).

 It is easy to see that the construction visits every cell.
-As in the case of knight's tours, for the result to be a valid giraffe's tour it should be a cycle instead of a set of disjoint cycles.
-Note that the matchings in the two junctions form a cycle.
-Thus, if the formation reaches the top-right junction in the same matching as they left the bottom-left junction, the entire construction is a single cycle (by an argument analogous to Theorem~\ref{thm:correctness}).
+As in the case of knight's tours, for the result to be a valid giraffe's tour there must be a single cycle instead of a set of disjoint cycles.
+Note that the matchings in the two junctions in Figure~\ref{fig:giraffejunctions} form a cycle.
+Thus, if the formation reaches the top-right junction in the same matching as they left the bottom-left junction, the entire construction is a single cycle by an argument analogous to Theorem~\ref{thm:correctness}.
 Next, we argue that this is the case.

 Let $H,F,$ and $U$ denote the sequences of formation moves in the heel, in the flipped heel, and the sequence of four upward moves, respectively.
 Let $T_{w,h}$ denote the entire sequence of moves from one junction to the other, where $w=32k+20$, for some $k\geq 1$, and $h=8l+14$, for some $l\geq 1$.
 Note that $T_{w,h}$ is a concatenation, in some order, of $H$ $k$ times, $F$ $k$ times, and $U$ $2l$ times (we can safely ignore diagonal moves, which do not change the coordinates of the giraffes within the formation).
-Let $M$ be the matching of the bottom-left junction.
-We want to argue that, after all the moves in $T_{w,h}$, the giraffes are still in matching $M$, that is, $T_{w,h}(M)=M$ using the notation from Section~\ref{sec:methods}.
+Let $M_1$ be the matching of the bottom-left junction.
+We want to argue that, after all the moves in $T_{w,h}$, the giraffes are still in matching $M_1$, that is, $T_{w,h}(M_1)=M_1$, using the notation from Section~\ref{sec:correctness}.

 We show that not only the giraffes arrive to the other junction in the same matching but, in fact, they arrive in the same coordinates in the formation as they started.
 First, note that $U$ has the effect of flipping column $1$ with $2$ and column $3$ with $4$ in the formation.
 Perhaps surprisingly, $H$ and $F$ have the same effect.
 This is tedious but can be checked for each giraffe (Figure~\ref{fig:giraffeheel} shows one in red).
 Therefore, $T_{w,h}$ is equivalent to $U$ $2(l+k)$ times in a row.
 Note that after eight consecutive upward moves, or $U$ twice, each giraffe ends where it started.
 Thus, this is true of the entire tour.